JavaScript plus a dash of JQuery

 alert(name);

-The variable called name contains first the string "Dave", and then the string "Susan".
+The variable called name contains first the string “Dave”, and then the string “Susan”.
 Dave is now renamed Susan.
+Hopefully he is OK with this.

 Imagine I have a basket full of kittens, now when I hand you that basket, I'm actually handing you a bunch of kittens.
 This is probably a pleasant experience for you.

-We can write this like this:
+We can codify this snuggly basket like so:

-var basket = "kittens";
+let basket = "kittens";

 Now the basket can stand in wherever we previously needed kittens.
 For example, I could write: